 Why Choose a Marine Cooler?

+The last thing you want in a cooler is one that will warp/crack after prolonged exposure to the sun.
+We have personally seen lids warp and bubble on some cheaper model.
 Marine coolers are built to take the extreme conditions of boating.
 They are rust resistant, slip proof, and UV protected.
-They offer a lot more insulation than standard coolers as well.
+They offer a lot more insulation than standard coolers.
 Some may even have a commercial grade gasket lid to keep the hot summer heat out.
-Many of them have rulers on the lid to help you measure out the fish you have caught.
+Some have rulers on the lid to help you measure out the fish you have caught.
 Best of all many are able to resist odors that fish can sometimes leave behind in other coolers.

 How to Find the Best Marine Cooler